 The Augmented Operator is Less Likely to Get Hurt

 New sensors and fluid interfaces also hold to key to keeping workers safe in manufacturing contexts.
-Advances like IoT, edge computing, and computer vision have all lead to a better understanding of injury-likely scenarios, and provided mechanisms for preventing them.
+Advances like Industrial IoT, edge computing, and computer vision have all led to a better understanding of injury-likely scenarios and provided mechanisms for preventing them.